missinglinkelectronics/psmake/README.md

 The following Makefile targets are provided:

 `gethdf`
-: Initialize the project with a Hardware Description File (HDF).
-You must provide a HDF via the `HDF` variable.
+: Initialize the project with a Hardware Description File (HDF) or a XSA file.
+You must provide a HDF or XSA file via the `HDF` variable.

 `config`
 : Configure system-level options.